-The Food and Drug Administration (FDA) have certified two shingles vaccines as safe.
-However, some people have concerns about potential dangers and whether the vaccines are really effective.
+However, some people have concerns about potential dangers and whether shingles vaccines are effective.

 Other complications of shingles can include:

 - Eye complications.
-People with shingles in or around the eye have a risk of developing corneal ulcers, glaucoma, retinal necrosis, and partial or total vision loss.
+Having shingles in or around the eye increases the risk of corneal ulcers, glaucoma, retinal necrosis, and partial or total vision loss.

 - Pneumonia.
-The shingles virus can spread to the internal organs, resulting in a condition called internal shingles.
+The shingles virus can spread to the internal organs, resulting in internal shingles.
 People can also develop pneumonia if the virus infects the lungs.

 - Encephalitis.
 If the shingles virus infects the brain, it can cause severe, life threatening inflammation.
 Encephalitis, or brain inflammation, can cause memory problems, loss of some motor functions, mood changes, epilepsy, and even death.